Why it’s important to set financial goals

 When you plan a road trip, you typically begin with your destination.
 Then, you decide what route you want to take to get there.

-Your goals can be achieved in many different ways.
+Your personal ambitions can be achieved in many different ways.
 But, depending on your timeline and circumstances, the path you take to reach them will vary.
+Different financial objectives will require different strategies.

 When you’ve set your financial goals, you have a high-level view of where you’re going.
 This perspective will help you determine the tools and methods that would best support your efforts in reaching them.